Full Certification Course

 - The total number of hours that you will spend under the personal guidance of an instructor is approximately 14 hours.

-- Where: Classroom sessions are in our classroom at the store on the westend of Edmonton and pool training is normally at NAIT (unless otherwise indicated).
+- Where: Classroom sessions are in our classroom at the store on the westend of Edmonton and pool training is normally at Grant MacEwan (unless otherwise indicated).

-- Pre-Study: Prior to the start of the course, students must complete the pre-course study material which includes either a Student Manual with IQ Review OR Online Training with IQ Review.
+- Pre-Study: Prior to the start of the course, students must complete the pre-course study material which includes a Student Manual with IQ Review

 Part 2: Open Water Training